igor47/dcsm/README.md

 Here, we mount the entire directory as a volume to `/config`.
 Any `*.template` files in the directory will be processed by `dcsm` and the result will be written to the same path without the `.template` suffix.
-You can then mount the resulting file to your services.
+You can then mount the resulting file into your service containers.

 Services that depend on secrets to be injected by `dcsm` should depend on the `dcsm` service: